Submitted by on

 CMMC 2.0 Levels

 CMMC measures cybersecurity maturity, or capability and progression within an organization's security program, through three levels.
-Each level has detailed processes and practices that are required for CMMC compliance.
+Each level has detailed processes and requirements that are necessary for CMMC compliance.

 To meet CMMC compliance requirements at one of the three levels, contractors must demonstrate achievement in the desired level as well as the lower levels.
-In addition, contractors “must demonstrate both the requisite institutionalization of process and the implementation of practice” (see diagram below).
+In addition, contractors “must demonstrate both the requisite institutionalization of process and the implementation of practice” (as detailed in the diagram below).

 CMMC 2.0 Levels

-CMMC compliance levels take into account the form and caliber of controlled unclassified information (CUI) that contractors work with and require them to adhere to the level assigned to a project.
-The CMMC 2.0 compliance levels range from Foundational (Level 1) to Expert (Level 3).
+CMMC compliance levels take into account the sensitivity of government data that contractors work with and require them to adhere to CMMC levels that are assigned to particular projects.
+The CMMC 2.0 compliance levels range from Level 1 to Level 3.
+We provide specifics for each of the three levels later in this overview.

 What Is Controlled Unclassified Information (CUI)?